solarwinds/appoptics-apm-go/README.md

 ### Support

 While we use AppOptics to trace our own production Go services, this version of our Go instrumentation is currently in beta and under active development.
-We welcome your feedback, issues and feature requests, and please contact us at traceviewsupport@solarwinds.com!
+We welcome your feedback, issues and feature requests, and please contact us at support@appoptics.com!

 ### Demo web app

 If you have installed AppOptics and this package, you can run the sample “web app” included with go-traceview:

     $ cd $GOPATH/src/github.com/librato/go-traceview/examples/sample_app
-    $ go run -tags traceview main.go
+    $ go run main.go

 A web server will run on port 8899.
 It doesn’t do much, except wait a bit and echo back your URL path: